Schools in Covid hotspots to remain closed for grades 1 to 8 until April 28: Shafqat

 He started off by stating that two main topics were discussed during today's NCOC meeting.
 The first was whether educational institutions that have been closed down till April 11 will continue as is or will they be opened, he said.

-The second topic of discussion was the schedule for exams, he said, adding that this included the exams for grade 9, 10 and 11 as well as those for O and A levels.
+The second topic of discussion was the schedule for exams, he said, adding that this included exams for grade 9, 10, 11 and 12 as well as those for O and A levels.

 "During today's meeting it was decided that classes for grade 1 to 8 will not be held in districts that are affected [by Covid-19] and this will go on till April 28."

-The minister said that this decision will be reviewed again on April 28, when the NCOC will debate on whether or not to allow classes for grade 1 to 8.

-Mehmood also said that classes for grade 9, 10, 11 and 12 will be allowed to resume from April 19 with strict standard operating procedures (SOPs).
+Mahmood also said that classes for grade 9, 10, 11 and 12 will be allowed to resume from April 19 in the affected areas with strict standard operating procedures (SOPs).
 "This means that classes will also resume in affected districts in a staggered manner so that students can complete their lessons and be prepared for their examinations."

 He added, however, that universities in affected districts will remain closed and classes will shift online.
 "Otherwise, universities will function as per usual," he said.